windoze/esparrier/README.md

 ### Prepare and Update Configurations

 1. Create a JSON file, refer to [config.json.example](config.json.example) for the format.
+Besides the Wi-Fi and Barrier settings you can override `ble_device_name` to change the BLE advertising name when the `ble` feature is enabled.
 2. Put the board into the download mode, then use `esptool.py` to flash the NVS partition.
     ```bash
     # Erase the NVS partition